Where to Turn for Mental Health

 Having extreme mood swings, from high or hyper to down in the dumps

-Withdrawn from people and regular activities
+Withdrawing from people and normal activities

 Believing things that are not true or hearing voices that are not there